Google Ads is a tricky platform with tons of different features, updates, and changes.

 Be sure to continually optimize your account following the three steps we just explained.
 This routine maintenance will help you boost sales and decrease your costs.

-Keep testing new strategies and employing what you learned through this guide and you will be an AdWords expert in no time.
+Keep testing new strategies and employing what you learned through this guide and you will be a Google Ads expert in no time.

-Still looking to learn more about improving your AdWords knowledge and success?
+Still looking to learn more about improving your Google knowledge and success?

 Here are a few great additional readings to explore, they’re packed full of tips and tricks: